valenwave/Pitch-Meeting/README.md

 > When each person is saying their lines, display in all caps and in bold for the speaker title--not the lines they are speaking.
 Do your best to make sure the scenes mentioned about the movie really happened.
 Don't include citations.
 >
 > In the end, Producer Guy makes a statement about how he thinks it will do well, then cut to a news headline with a line break indicating that it either it exceeded their expectations or was a complete failure.

+Note: I'm using it's generated content as a knowledge base for the Gem to create a positive feedback loop of how I want it to behave.